 Job boards

-You can search for tech talent on Glassdoor or Indeed, specifying the location if remote work isn't viable or desired.
+You can also search for tech talent on Glassdoor or Indeed.
 These job boards are a good option for finding a CTO since these sites aggregate resumes from numerous sources.

-The stronger the CTO candidate is, the higher the salary will be.
-Depending on your current development stage, be ready to offer a CTO a fair share of options (if you already have sales or investments) or an equity share equal to other founders (if you are just starting).
-Whatever investment rounds await you, you won't regret diluting equity in favor of a CTO.
+No matter the hiring channel, attracting a strong CTO requires a competitive compensation package that may include a fair share of options (if you already have sales or investments) or an equity share equal to other founders (if you are just starting).

-Remember to prepare yourself for competition.
-Like venture investors, CTOs carefully choose a startup to “invest” years of their lives, so choose an appropriate approach, prepare a pitch, and be ready to prove the promise of your project.
+Also, be prepared to face a lot of competition.
+Like venture investors, CTOs carefully choose a startup to “invest” years of their lives, so choose an appropriate approach, prepare a pitch, and be ready to walk the talk.

 - You need a quick tech-related consultation.
 Which developer will you turn to?